Master License for Music Recordings

 A master license can only be issued for one song at a time.
 Even if someone wants to use an entire album in a project, a license must be obtained for each song individually.

 In a typical record deal, giving up master rights is the way in which a musician secures the financial support of the label to finance the recording and album release.
-If you actually repay the label’s investment (ie, your advance) through record sales (or earned artist royalties, a process called recoupment), then you may share in some of the master license revenues.
+If you actually repay the label’s investment (your advance) through record sales, or earned artist royalties, a process called recoupment, then you may share in some of the master license revenues.

-Holding the master rights is the ticket to generating income, and there's even more to be gotten now with the rise of streaming sites and mobile opportunities like Cricket.
+Holding the master rights is the ticket to generating income, and there's even more to earn with the rise of streaming sites and mobile opportunities.
 That raises the critical question of whether you should try to keep your master rights or sign them over to a label to secure a deal.
-However, it doesn't have to be all or nothing as there are some intermediate options:
+However, it doesn't have to be all or nothing, as there are some intermediate options:

 When signing a record deal, you can negotiate for the return or reversion of master ownership to you after a set period.
 An album typically has a lifespan of one to three years before an artist releases the next one, so you can request that ownership revert to you after perhaps two to five years.